pngan/transactionnotes/README.md

 An application that you can add your own notes and attachments to bank transactions.

+## Docker Compose

+### Build and deploy to Docker Compose

+This app is built using  .Net Aspire.
+By default these app are deployed publically to Azure Container Services.
+However using a tool called `aspirate` they can be deployed to container targets such as
+Docker Compose.
+To deploy to docker compose, you first need `Docker` installed on the developer machine, and have it running.

+Then run the command script [publish-to-dockerhub.cmd](publish-to-dockerhub.cmd) .
+The contents of this script needs to be changed to your particular dockerhub account.
+The aspirate secrets are stored in my password manager.

+This command will create a set of docker containers that should be pushed to a docker image repository - such as dockerhub - and a `docker-compose.yaml` file.
+This file needs a few adjustments and has been saved as [docker-compose.yaml](docker-compose.yaml).

 ## Azure

+The most convenient way to deploy .Net Aspire apps to the public is to host them on Azure Container Services.
+In this repository, GitHub actions has been setup to deploy to Azure.

 ### Build and deploy to Azure